Sin0fGREED/About-Me/README.md

 - 💬 Ask me about **🏀,⚽ and Gaming**

 - ⚡ Fun fact **Did you know an octopus has 3 Hearts ❤️**

+- ✉ Feel free to email me if you have any questions at: GREED@hktgreed.uk

 ### Top Languages
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=sin0fgreed&theme=solarized-light&hide_progress=true)